ryandoyle5401/Budgetr/Project Requirements.md

 <strong>Impact if it occurs:</strong>
 high
 <strong>Evidence:</strong>
-In terms of the likelihood of this occurring, we believe this would be ranked as low.
-We say this because, for example, if there is a button on the screen (frontend), within the code there should also be an action listener, so when the user presses the button, code within the action listener should execute (backend).
-Regarding the impact on the app if this issue were to occur, it would be detrimental because any interactions the user has with the frontend wouldn’t be communicated to the backend.
-This means any input the user enters doesn’t produce any output, which defeats the purpose of the app.
+We believe the likelihood of this happening is ranked as medium because we haven’t written and tested code to save/access the correct data in the correct table.
+In the chance of this occurring, the impact on the functionality of the app would be high because if we can’t store the user’s data or properly retrieve their data, there would be no point for the user to user the app.
 <strong>Steps to reduce likelihood/impact and improve estimates:</strong>
-To reduce the likelihood of this issue occurring, we will make sure that every frontend component the user interacts with, like textboxes and buttons, will have action listeners attached to them that run the appropriate code when it detects an action.
-In order to improve our estimates, we will test out all frontend components with some dummy backend code to make sure the frontend component calls the dummy backend code when activated.
+To help reduce the likelihood of such an error, we will review Firebase documentation and tutorials, so we know how to facilitate communication between Firebase and Android Studio.
+As we become more experienced with using Firebase, we believe our estimates will become more accurate.
 <strong>Plan for detecting problem:</strong>
-Simply running the app, interacting with the app, and analyzing the output should be sufficient enough to determine if the frontend is successfully communicating with the backend of the app.
+As a way to detect the problem, we will run tests, such as creating two different users with different settings.
+Then we will sign out of one account, sign back in to the other, and see if the data linked to this user account is retrieved.
+If there is no data, or the data is different compared to the data we entered, then we will know there is some kind of issue.
 <strong>Mitigation Plan:</strong>
 Mitigation can be achieved through altering either our methods of sending/storing data in the database or retrieving/displaying the data sent from the database.
 We should continue to tweak the methods until we can consistently send information to the database, have the database save it, and then pull the information down from the appropriate table(s) within the database and display it in the app.

 #### Displaying data graphically and accurately:
 <strong>Likelihood of occurring:</strong>
 medium
 <strong>Impact if it occurs:</strong>
 high
 <strong>Evidence:</strong>
 We assert that this is a medium because it can be difficult to accurately display graphical data.
 If the data is inaccurately displayed, it can be difficult for consumers to keep track of their expenses.
-However, for the impact on our overall application, we rank this as medium because graphics depicting the user's spending isn't as important as the user being able to keep create their own custom budget and have the app track everything for them.
+For the overall impact, we rank this as medium because graphics depicting the user's spending isn't as important as the user being able to keep create their own custom budget and have the app track everything for them.
 <strong>Steps to reduce likelihood/impact and improve estimates:</strong>
 Reducing the likelihood of this occurring can be reached through finding good resources that lay out how to insert such graphics into a Kotlin application.
-With these resources, we can have a better idea of what we need to program and how to do it.
 As a way of improving our estimates, we can try out what we find with the resources we find.
 If what we find proves useful, we can get a better idea of whether or not we can implement charts within our own application.
 <strong>Plan for detecting problem:</strong>
 To detect such a problem, we can simply create test data and see if it displays and displays accurately.
 If we can't get data to display or display it accurately, we know we'll have to go back and tweak the code.
 <strong>Mitigation Plan:</strong>
-Should an issue like this occur, as a way to mitigate it, we could implement some sort of substitution.
+Should an issue like this occur, we can mitigate it by implementing some sort of substitution.
 For example, instead of displaying a graphic that shows how much the user has spent across all of their expense categories, we could display a scrollable list with the names of all expense categories and their corresponding value listed out side-by-side.

 #### Database Design/Implementation:
 <strong>Likelihood of occurring:</strong>
 medium
 <strong>Impact if it occurs:</strong>
 medium
 <strong>Evidence:</strong>
-We believe this issue is ranked medium in terms of the likelihood of this occurring.
+In terms of this issue occurring, we believe this is ranked as medium.
 This is because none of us have much experience actually designing and implementing a database.
 Also, we believe the impact of this would be ranked as medium because if one database design/implementation doesn't work out, we can always re-design and re-implement it.
 <strong>Steps to reduce likelihood/impact and improve estimates:</strong>
-As a way to reduce the likelihood of this occurring, we will discuss about how the database should be designed based on what we know.
-Then, we also plan on asking clarifying questions about the database's design.
+As a way to reduce the issue's likelihood, we will discuss how the database should be designed based on what we know.
+Then, we will ask clarifying questions about the database's design.
 To improve our estimates, we will try to make the design as simple as possible while still fulfilling all the tasks we need it to do.
 From there we will attempt to implement the database and test it to see if there needs to be any adjustments.
 <strong>Plan for detecting problem:</strong>
 To detect the problem, should it occur, we will review our database design and ask any questions any of us have about it.
 Then, we will attempt to create the database according to the design.
 Afterwards, we will use test data to see if the database is functions as we had planned.
 <strong>Mitigation Plan:</strong>
 If an error like this occurs, we will work on re-designing and re-implementing the database.

 ### Project Schedule
 <strong>Major Milestones</strong>
 Screen Design - design what each screen should look like by end of Sept.